 - take the motorbike ride seriously, be fresh, take enough time for the trip,

 - don’t show off to fellow bikers/ your pillion,

 - use lights and visible clothing,

-- maintain your tyres and brakes
+- maintain your motorcycle tyres, tyre pressure and brakes

 If you do all this, then you should be fine to enjoy some of Europe’s oldest and most rewarding routes.
 Please do like and share this post if you enjoy it.

 The highest road in Romania, (2245 m), deriving its name from a Latin word meaning ‘the land beyond the mountains’.
 Nicknamed “King’s Road” because after it was inaugurated after re-construction in 1938 by King Charles II.
 The original road was built by the Roman armies en route to Sarmisegetusa paved with stone at the orders of King Charles II after 1930, later rehabilitated by Germans in World War II.
 For many years after the war, it was difficult to drive on and hence avoided, which helped preserve its beautiful wilderness.
 It is one of the few roads in Romania where you can drive above the clouds.
 Crossing the Parang Mountains, the travellers are offered unrivalled panoramic views and landscapes.